I live in a small house by UK standards, most Americans have garden sheds larger, yet getting Wi-Fi to work has always been a challenge.

 My ISP supplied router was hopeless.
 Only really worked in one room of the house.
 I replaced this with a Draytek unit.
 As an aside, I really like Draytek routers for domestic or other soho uses.
 They tend to feel a bit dated now, but my experience is they’re rock solid and work reliably.

-However wifi was still useless.
-In the end I’ve used a Ubiquiti AC-LR AP for our home wifi.
+However Wi-Fi was still rubbish.
+In the end I’ve used a Ubiquiti AC-LR access point.
 Coverage is far superior from the same location (reaches the all important seat in the bathroom), it’s faster and it supports DFS channels so I can keep away from the neighbours.

 But, despite this I was having trouble with my desktop PC.
 This is in the room next to the AP.
 Draw a straight line between them and it’s less than five metres, yet signal strength is poor and the connection unreliable.

-I spent a while messing about with the cheap wifi adapter in the desktop before attention turned to that wall.
+I spent a while messing about with the Wi-Fi interface in the desktop before attention turned to that wall.
 That single block thickness wall.
-That partition between two rooms.
+That very solid partition between two rooms.

 Rudimentary measurements show 18dB drop at 2.4GHz and 25dB at 5GHz.
-This is why I can’t get a decent signal at the far side of the room, even though it’s tiny.
+This is why I can’t get a decent signal even though I’m not very far away.